 In addition to cold water areas, killer whales also have been seen in warm water areas such as Hawaii, Australia, the Galapagos Islands, the Bahamas, and the Gulf of Mexico.
 Such sightings are infrequent, but they do demonstrate the killer whales’ ability to venture into tropical waters.
 Even more surprising, killer whales have been seen in freshwater rivers around the world, such as, the Rhine, the Thames, and the Elbe.
 One even traveled some 177 km up the Columbia River to eat fish.

 San Diego offers multiple whale watching opportunities.
-Hornblower Cruises and Events proudly partners with the San Diego Natural History Museum (The NAT).
+Hornblower Cruises and Events proudly partner with the San Diego Natural History Museum (The NAT).
 Enjoy the professional live narration on marine life from the expert captains and volunteer naturalists called “The Whalers” from The NAT.
 Tours depart twice daily (619) 686-8715.

 Get up close and personal on an ocean raft adventure with Xplore Offshore.
 Come feel the wind in your hair and the smell of the ocean from a custom-built, Navy Sealy-style boat.
 Be ready to see some of the coolest stuff you have ever seen.
 (858-361-9494)